Kris Meyer

-Kris Meyer (born July 1, 1969) is an American film and television producer.
+Kris Meyer is an American film and television producer.

 Early life

 Hailing from Boston, Massachusetts, Meyer grew up an avid film fan.
 He comes from a long family line of Boston firefighters.
 His mother, a union waitress until the age of forty-five, went on to receive her Bachelor’s Degree and then Master’s after raising Kris and his siblings.
 His father is a former Boston Fire Chief and Vietnam Veteran.
 They’re a family of four generations of U.S. Marines.
 He attended Boston College High School and then Boston College, graduating in 1991 as a double eagle.
 Upon graduation, he relocated to California to pursue a career in the movie industry.

 Career

 Throughout his career Kris Meyer has worked under The Farrelly Brothers and their production banner Conundrum Entertainment as a creative executive, production executive and producer on such blockbuster hits as “There's Something About Mary (1998),” “Me, Myself & Irene,” “Shallow Hal,” “Fever Pitch (2005)”, “Hall Pass (2011)”, “The Three Stooges” and “Dumb and Dumber To” resulting in over $2 billion in box office sales.

 Meyer also produced many national/global and regional tv spots: 2008's Dropkick Murphys, State of Massachusetts MTV music video, 2012's Super Bowl commercial for Samsung Galaxy Note, Shields MRI's Tom Brady, UK McDonald's among others.

 While filming Fever Pitch in 2004, Meyer met Luis Tiant.
 Tiant shared with Meyer his dream to return to Cuba, Tiant's birth country.
 Tiant had been trying to return on his own, and Meyer offered to help Tiant with hopes that a film crew could travel with him and film the journey.
 Under the guise of a goodwill baseball team, Tiant and the crew entered Cuba.
 The documentary, The Lost Son of Havana premiered at the Tribeca Film Festival on April 23, 2009.
 Geoff Edgars, a Boston Globe writer, said of the film: